mozilla/policy-templates/docs/index.md

 This policy maps an extension ID to its configuration.
 With an extension ID, the configuration will be applied to the specified extension only.
 A default configuration can be set for the special ID "*", which will apply to all extensions that don't have a custom configuration set in this policy.

 To obtain an extension ID, install the extension and go to about:support.
 You will see the ID in the Extensions section.
 I've also created an extension that makes it easy to find the ID of extensions on AMO.
 You can download it [here](https://github.com/mkaply/queryamoid/releases/tag/v0.1).
+Or you can ask the Mozilla Addons API, see [docs](https://mozilla.github.io/addons-server/topics/api/addons.html#detail), which returns the ID as `guid`: https://addons.mozilla.org/api/v5/addons/addon/ublock-origin/

 The configuration for each extension is another dictionary that can contain the fields documented below.